fbpx

-Chewy Iced Gingerbread Cookies (White Chocolate Fudge Frosting)
+Chewy Iced Gingerbread Cookies

-This is the best chewy iced gingerbread cookie recipe that stays soft and chewy and is topped with a white chocolate “fudge” frosting.
+This is the best chewy iced gingerbread cookie recipe that stays soft and chewy and is topped with a white chocolate icing.
 YUM!
 This sweet, warm, and cozy cookie is the perfect addition to your holiday cookie platters along with Christmas tree cupcakes and Crumbl copycat sugar cookies, (make a white or green icing with Christmas sprinkles!).

 If you’re serving these cookies to Santa, a glass of milk is the perfect accompaniment, but sweet cream cold foam coffee also pairs perfectly.